 One of my earliest posts dealt with the issue of gossiping and the role that talking about others has in friendships.
 But there is another function of this that I did not address, and one that I think can be rather illuminating.
 Do you ever find yourself repeatedly complaining to and confiding in a friend about the same person all the time?
 99% of the time, I believe this is the tell tale sign of a friendship that no longer holds a positive or necessary role in your life.
 It’s difficult to admit that our relationships can evolve and die out over time, but I believe the complaining serves as a way to rationalize and validate something you may already know, but don’t want to admit: that that friend is simply no longer right for you, or in some cases, not at all who they once seemed.

 But this post is not about the value of letting go of these toxic or burdening friendships, but rather the role that the person you’re confiding in plays.
 It’s a position I’ve found myself in time and time again.
-I love being a listening ear to the people in my life – so much so, I’m making a career of it!
+I love being a listening ear to the people in my life – so much so, I’ve made a career out of it!
 I welcome vent sessions and like working through issues and offering tidbits of advice.
 But it’s an interesting perspective when I am consistently the one that others turn to when complaining about the frustrating, and sometimes plain mean, friends in their lives – only to watch them continue cultivating that friendship, more than our own.
 I think a lot of it stems back to my appearing “desperate” to hold onto friends; I tend to be the nice, dependable, flexible one that isn’t going anywhere, and that can sometimes lead to being taken advantage of, even in the most subtle of ways.

 It’s a special feeling to know that you can be someone’s confidant, but I also think my willingness to endure frustrations in my friendships in order to avoid isolation has ended up placing me on the backburner of others’ lives.
 Although this is a specific phenomenon I myself have encountered, I have to believe that this happens to the fellow people pleasers of the world; if my experiences with girl bullying have taught me anything, it’s that you are never the only one encountering these problems.